 - When I catch a really big, longer-term winner in a big, liquid growth stock, I will almost always hold a piece of it down to the 200-day moving average.
 Doing this with “glamour” stocks that really blow off can be tricky, but when you’re talking about, say, Facebook (FB) during the past few years, Baidu (BIDU) back in 2009-2011 or Alibaba (BABA) today, you’re usually better off giving the stock a lot of rope, as big winners can often trend for years.
 Remember, the big money is in the big swing.

 - Last, but not least, not all stocks will top out with a bang on the upside or downside.
 Many times, a top will form via churning, which occurs when, after a good-sized run, the stock chops around over many weeks (lots of movement but no real price progress).
-You’ll also often see the stock’s relative performance (RP) line stall out as well.
+You’ll often also see the stock’s relative performance (RP) line stall out as well.
 A good example of this is Palo Alto Networks (PANW) back in late 2015—after a smooth run for many months, look at how the stock thrashed around for a few months and couldn’t tighten up.
-Eventually, it gave up the ghost and is still working on recovering (despite greatly increased sales and earnings during the past two years!).
+Eventually, it gave up the ghost but now is working on recovering (despite greatly increased sales and earnings during the past two years!).

 Sell Winning Stocks, Move into New Leaders